crosleythomas/blog/posts/tf_start_to_finish/references.md

 ## Other
 I learned a lot about TensorFlow by teaching it as a TA in [Philipp Kr&auml;henb&uuml;hl's](http://www.philkr.net/){:target="_blank"} neural networks class [UT CS 342](philkr.net/cs342/){:target="_blank"}.

+Many thanks to [Dylan Marshall](https://www.linkedin.com/in/dylan-marshall-09423455/) for his early comments on a draft of this post.

 <hr>
 <div style="text-align: center;">
 	<b>Thanks for reading!</b><br>